 - The adjoining tenants etc etc etc.

-The lateral thinking detective has a number of feasible scenarios.
 The case is not closed just yet.

 CREATING NEURAL PATHWAYS

-You should be confident to discuss the four following subjects:
+If you’ve been doing the lessons in the correct order, you should be confident to discuss the four following subjects:

 - Our education and life experiences can often lead to a “blinkered” viewpoint;